-At launch on June 13, 2023, SEDAR+ will replace SEDAR, the Cease Trade Order (CTO) database, the Disciplined List (DL) database, and certain filings made in paper or in the British Columbia Securities Commision’s eServices system and the Ontario Securities Commission’s electronic filing portal.
-At this time, SEDAR+ will also include a consolidated reporting issuers list from all provincial and territorial regulators.
+On July 25, 2023, SEDAR+ replaced SEDAR, the Cease Trade Order (CTO) database, the Disciplined List (DL) database, and certain filings made in paper or in the British Columbia Securities Commision’s eServices system and the Ontario Securities Commission’s electronic filing portal.
+SEDAR+ also incorporates consolidated reporting issuers list from all provincial and territorial regulators.

-Future phases will integrate the System for Electronic Disclosure by Insiders (SEDI) and the National Registration Database (NRD), the National Registration Search (NRS).
+Future phases will integrate the System for Electronic Disclosure by Insiders (SEDI), the National Registration Database (NRD) and the National Registration Search (NRS).

 The staggered migration of these legacy systems to SEDAR+ has been thoughtfully designed to create the least disruption possible to system users.
 The project is being led by the CSA and supported by provincial and territorial regulators, with many dedicated teams across Canada working to bring SEDAR+ to market participants.
-Once SEDAR+ is live and throughout the implementation of future migrations, ongoing application updates will continue to improve the system and meet evolving capital market needs.
+Throughout the implementation of future migrations, ongoing application updates will continue to improve the system and meet evolving capital market needs.

-How will SEDAR+ improve the electronic filing and data access experience?
+How does SEDAR+ improve the electronic filing and data access experience?

 Capital market participants will appreciate an improved user experience, thanks to the many new features and functionality of SEDAR+.